jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

   - [x] Fix infinite refresh issue on pricing page by adding fetch attempt tracking
   - [x] Resolve Supabase client initialization issues in usePricingTiers hook
   - [x] Add hydration mismatch prevention with isMounted state
+  - [x] Update PricingSection component to use the same data source as pricing page ✅
+  - [x] Simplify pricing page to use the updated PricingSection component ✅
+  - [x] Remove static pricing tiers from landing page ✅

 - [ ] **Checkout Session Implementation**
   - [ ] Update the checkout session creation to use real Stripe product IDs